Green Cart compost giveaway

 A little compost goes a long way.
 Please note: while compost may look like dirt or soil, it is neither.
 Compost must be used in conjunction with soil and cannot be used as a replacement for soil.

 Compost is a soil amendment that can improve the health of lawns, flower beds and gardens.
 Consult your garden centre, nursery or horticultural expert to determine how to best mix this compost for your specific application.
-You can also visit compost.org for more tips on how to best use the compost in your yard.
+Check out these tips on how to best use the compost in your yard.

 The compost can do the following: